Boehringer-Ingelheim/toscaci/README.md

 6. In addition, enable a Windows user autologon on startup.

 Unfortunately, tosca requires full UI interaction.
 Because of this it cannot be run as a Windows service.

+## Usage Issues
+Depending of the Windows Security Policies could be that the CIAddin.dll is not properly loaded, ensure the DLL is not blocked, otherwise the custom Addin won't be loaded on Tosca Commander and make the CIService fails.